 This is generally because they will try not to declare it for tax purposes.
 Similarly, you may not often get receipts.

-Paying by Card
+Paying by card

 If you want to pay by card at restaurants, coffee bars, and retail shops, it is always a good idea to check that these are accepted.
 Sometimes you may find that the POS machine is out of order and you don’t want the awkwardness of eating and not knowing how to pay!

-Please don’t hesitate to reach out to me if you have any additional queries or concerns about managing money in Greece.
-I have lived in Athens for four years.
-I am happy to assist where I can.
+Please don’t hesitate to reach out to me if you have any additional queries or concerns about managing money in Greece or planning a trip to Greece in general.

 Safe travels!
 Geia sou!
 Melissa xo